PAC-12: REACHING & ENGAGING FANS

 Cardsorting exercise around sports content to determine what are the most valuable "components" of the sports experience and what we should attach other content to.

 Our data showed that collectively event pages (e.g. a USC vs Oregon football game) drew the most traffic, and was the most common first page a fan would land on.
 Most of that traffic came from Google searches, on phones.
 This peaked right before and during the events.

 So we focused on revamping event pages to optimize for mobile web and feature live video, how to watch, setting alerts, etc. We also did this for more granular schedule pages (e.g. UCLA softball schedule).

 (I also was the advocate for creating event pages in the first place, partially based on research I had done at Yahoo!
 Sports years prior.)

 We knew Pac-12 pages weren't going to beat out ESPN for football scores or USCTrojans.com for player pages.
 But we often had the most video content of Pac-12 teams on a per game basis.
-So we had a shot at "winning" the SEO game for those types of pages.
+So we had a shot at "winning" the SEO game for event pages.

 For a year after launch we increased traffic from Google by ~15%.
 Then Google integrated more event content within their search results.
 Our traffic dropped some, but not nearly as much as for similar sites.

 Concrete improvements to event template, schedule template, and live video screen

 Increased paths to app and tv provider pages

 Prioritized content for highest traffic times (right before & during event)